Kegels & Pelvic Floor Exercises for Pregnancy and BirthNov 25, 2022

 One of the important pieces to understand is that, in pregnancy, what’s happening anatomically is that our uterus is growing up and then out in front of us.
 From a mechanical perspective, that shifts the center of gravity, which we try to accommodate with different positioning of our pelvis.
 We need pelvic floor muscles that can respond to those changes, and Kegels are important for developing that level of responsiveness.

 We also have an ever-increasing load on the pelvic floor as the baby grows bigger and bigger inside you.
 That’s why we want to have pelvic floor muscles that are strong.
 We need to have pelvic floor muscles that can withstand that ever-increasing load.

-That need for strong, supple muscles is why Kegels in pregnancy are so important for pregnant women to do.
-Kegel exercise for pregnancy will help keep those muscles strong and able to withstand all of those changes that are happening with a growing baby and shifting demands on your pelvic floor.
-Our bodies like to move, and when we move in ways that harness our pelvic power, we are preparing for birth in a very functional way!
+That need for strong and supple muscles is why Kegels in pregnancy are so important for pregnant women to do.
+Kegel exercise for pregnancy will help keep those muscles strong and able to withstand all the changes happening with a growing baby and shifting demands on your pelvic floor.
+Our bodies like to move, and when we move in ways that harness our pelvic power, we prepare for birth functionally!

 How Can Kegels Improve My Birth Experience?

 Pelvic floor muscles also play a role in birth.
 As the baby is descending into the pelvis, when their head reaches the pelvic floor, there needs to be a little bit of tone in those muscles.
 That level of tone helps guide the baby into those rotations, the movements, the cardinal movements of birth.
 Toned pelvic floor muscles facilitate the magical internal dance of birth.

 By doing these exercises conscientiously, we want to ensure that the pelvic floor can also respond by opening.
 That’s crucial because, at the end of the day, we need this space to be able to open freely so the baby can pass through.